 Prerequisites / Co-requisites

 Integrated Design 2 comprises both conceptual and detailed design work.
 During the first assignment students will prepare the conceptual design of a complex civil works.
 This will involve skills and knowledge from various disciplines of environmental and civil engineering, for example, soil mechanics, material selection, hydraulics and water/wastewater quality engineering.
-The second assignment is the detailed design of the scheme proposed within the conceptual design, including hydraulics, water/wastewater quality engineering, soil mechanics and structures.
-For both assignments well-planned and organised teamwork is required and peer assessment reflects the individual’s contribution to the project.
+The second assignment is the detailed design of the scheme proposed within the conceptual design.
+Students work in teams for both assignments, thus requiring well-planned and organised teamwork.
+Peer assessment reflects the individual’s contribution to the project.

 |Assessment type||Unit of assessment||Weighting|